samdsg/product-app-graphql/README.md

 ### Overview

 Hey!, welcome to the product list transaction app.
-This project displays mock data grouped by dates of transaction.
+This project displays mock data for products grouped by dates of transaction.

-A filter category group buttons at the top level, if clicked returns the products in the category, grouped by the date of transaction.
+A filter category group button(s) at the top level, if clicked returns the products in that category, grouped by the dates of transaction.

 There is a top level search bar component to help users search products, but doesn't work currently.

-Product Lists is grouped by date and each product displays
+Product Lists are grouped by date and each product displays

 - id (not displayed on the frontend)
 - title